How to Protect Your Teeth Through Nutrition

 Fermented foods have been staples of diets for centuries, as it was the only way to preserve dairy products in the days before refrigeration.
 Their popularity had decreased when new forms of food preservation were discovered.

-However, new research is showing there are health benefits with these foods that can’t be derived from any modern day food processing means.
+However, new research is showing there are health benefits with these foods that can’t be derived from any modern-day food processing means.

-Full of beneficial microbes, these foods not only taste great, but also help heal and protect your teeth & body.
+Full of beneficial microbes, these foods not only taste great but also help heal and protect your teeth & body.

-Even though dairy is high in calcium, the one thing we typically associate with strong, healthy bones, in its non-fermented and pasteurized form, dairy can actually do more harm than good on our bodies.
+Even though dairy is high in calcium, the one thing we typically associate with strong, healthy bones, in its non-fermented and pasteurized form, dairy can actually do more harm than good to our bodies.

 A few fermented foods that my family enjoys: